 - Revolving Door Band: To the point where only two members that founded the band are still around.

-- Soprano and Gravel Vibeke and Mariangela (Soprano), Morten and Anders (Harsh), and Kjetil and Osten (Tenor).
+- Soprano and Gravel: Vibeke and Mariangela (Soprano), Morten, Kjetil Ingebrethsen and Anders (Harsh), and Østen and Kjetil Nordhus (Tenor).

 - Start My Own: Morten Veland left due to musical and personal differences and went on to form Sirenia.